Activation Steering vs. Finetuning: How Different Are They Really?

 Authors: Dyah Adila, John Cooper

-The Paradigm: Activation Steering vs. Finetuning
+The Paradigm: Activation Steering vs. finetuning

-Activation steering has emerged as an alternative to parameter-efficient finetuning (PEFT).
-Instead of updating model weights, steering directly adjusts intermediate activations at inference time, drastically reducing the number of trainable parameters.
-For example, ReFT [1] can match LoRA-level performance while using 15×–65× fewer parameters.
-Existing steering methods mainly differ in where they apply these interventions: ReFT modifies MLP outputs, LoFIT [2] steers at attention heads, and JoLA [3] jointly learns both the steering vectors and the intervention locations.
+Existing steering methods mainly differ in where they apply these interventions: ReFT modifies MLP outputs (post-MLP), LoFIT [2] steers at attention heads (pre-MLP), and JoLA [3] jointly learns both the steering vectors and the intervention locations.

 The Problem: We Are Steering in the Dark